Introduction

 Is RAID analysis suitable for all types of projects?

-RAID can benefit most projects, but its application should be adapted to fit specific project needs and methodologies.
+RAID analysis can be used for all project types, but it should be adapted to the project’s specific needs and methodologies.

 How can I involve my team in the RAID analysis process?